Blogs

 When the Red Alert button is pressed on a SoloProtect device, our specially trained operators discreetly listen in to the incident and escalate quickly to security personnel, managers and/or the emergency services.
 This rapid response capability ensures swift action in the event of security incidents, theft, or threats reducing the risk of stock losses and harm.

 Some personal safety devices, like the lone worker solutions provided by SoloProtect, have features like GPS tracking and audio recording.
 This documentation, often combined with CCTV, can be invaluable for identifying and prosecuting individuals involved in theft, vandalism, or other criminal activities within the store.
+With features like GPS tracking and audio monitoring, these tools can provide critical incident documentation in theft, assault, or vandalism cases.

 Providing personal safety devices can boost employees' confidence, knowing they have a means of protection readily available.
 This, in turn, can lead to increased job satisfaction and reduced employee turnover.
 Also, with the right training, staff are well-prepared to respond to threats and minimise losses.
+These devices can act as both a deterrent and an evidentiary tool — supporting HR teams, insurers, and legal processes after incidents of theft or abuse in-store.

 When employees feel safe and secure, they can provide better customer service.
 This positive atmosphere can contribute to a better shopping experience, potentially increasing customer loyalty and reducing incidents of shoplifting.